Decker School of Nursing Undergraduate Student Handbook

 Reasonable Accommodations for Students with Disabilities

-In compliance with the 1990 Americans with Disabilities Act, reasonable accommodation for students with disability-related needs will be determined on an individual basis taking into consideration the essential skills that must be performed to meet program objectives.
+In compliance with the 1990 Americans with Disabilities Act, reasonable accommodation for students with disability-related needs will be determined on an individual basis, taking into consideration the essential skills that must be performed to meet program objectives.
 Decisions regarding reasonable accommodation will be directed toward maximizing the student's independence while maintaining personal and client dignity and safety.

-Disability-related academic accommodations are authorized by Binghamton University’s Services for Students with Disabilities (SSD) Office, in consultation with the students and their professors.
+Disability-related academic accommodations are authorized by Binghamton University’s Services for Students with Disabilities (SSD) Office in consultation with the students and their professors.
 While many accommodations can be easily arranged, some may not be feasible given the nature of the nursing program, especially for those enrolled in the Baccalaureate Accelerated Track due to the fast-paced curriculum.
-Students should register with SSD and notify faculty as soon as they become aware of the need for an accommodation.
+Students should register with SSD and notify faculty as soon as they know the need for an accommodation.

 Violations of Nursing Standards